What xTool confirmed

 Questions this update actually answers.

-As of May 21, 2026, xTool's official Reddit update says the O1 Omni Printer is planned for a July-August 2026 launch, with July still the goal.
+As of May 21, 2026, xTool's official Reddit update says the O1 Omni is planned for a July-August 2026 launch, with July still the goal.

 Is the xTool O1 Omni ready to buy now?